2022 North Ayrshire Council election

 Elections to North Ayrshire Council took place on 5 May 2022 on the same day as the 31 other Scottish local government elections.
+As with other Scottish council elections, it was held using single transferable vote (STV) – a form of proportional representation – in which multiple candidates are elected in each ward and voters rank candidates in order of preference.

 For the third consecutive election, the Scottish National Party (SNP) received the highest vote share and returned the most seats at 12 – one more than the previous election.
 The Conservatives built on their success from five years previous and bucked the national trend as they recorded their best-ever performance in a North Ayrshire election, leapfrogging Labour into second place with 10 seats.
-Labour fell from their position as the joint-largest party to third returning only nine councillors – their worst-ever performance in a North Ayrshire election.
+Labour fell from their position as the joint-largest party to third, returning only nine councillors – their worst-ever performance in a North Ayrshire election.
 The number of independents elected fell from four to two.

 The SNP subsequently took the leadership of the council, running a minority administration with Cllr Marie Burns elected as council leader.

 Background

 Previous election

-At the previous election in 2017, the Scottish National Party (SNP) and Labour won the joint-most seat with 11 each.
-The SNP's number had reduced by one while Labour maintained their number of councillors.
-The Conservatives gained 6 seats to record their best result in a North Ayrshire election with seven while the number of independents fell from six to four.
+At the previous election in 2017, the Scottish National Party (SNP) and Labour won the joint-most seats, with 11 each.
+The SNP's number had reduced by one, while Labour maintained their number of councillors.
+The Conservatives gained six seats to record their best result in a North Ayrshire election with seven, while the number of independents fell from six to four.